-In the election of directors, you may vote "FOR" all or some of the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
-In tabulating voting results for the election of directors, only "FOR" or "WITHHELD" votes are counted.
-Neither abstentions nor "broker non-votes" will have any effect on the outcome of the voting with respect to the election of directors.
+In the election of the director, you may vote "FOR" the nominee or your vote may be "WITHHELD" with respect to the nominee.
+In tabulating voting results for the election of director, only "FOR" or "WITHHELD" votes are counted.
+Neither abstentions nor "broker non-votes" will have any effect on the outcome of the voting with respect to the election of the director.

-For the other items of business to be brought before the 2018 Annual Meeting, you may vote "FOR," "AGAINST," or "ABSTAIN."
-If you "ABSTAIN" in any of the other items of business to be brought before the 2018 Annual Meeting, the abstention has the same effect as a vote "AGAINST."
+For the other items of business to be brought before the 2019 Annual Meeting, you may vote "FOR," "AGAINST," or "ABSTAIN."
+If you "ABSTAIN" in any of the other items of business to be brought before the 2019 Annual Meeting, the abstention has the same effect as a vote "AGAINST."